Cloud Deploy: Strategic Leadership in 0→1 Product Research & Cross-Functional Scale

 1. Unblocked critical adoption barriers for enterprise clients, directly influencing product improvements that drove a ~30x increase in usage (100K+ rollouts/month) and sustained Month-over-Month growth.

-2. Championed "visual simplicity" as a core competitive advantage, resulting in the highest CSAT score within the entire CI/CD suite.
+2. Championed "visual simplicity" as a core competitive advantage, resulting in a high CSAT score

-3. Directed the strategy for Cloud Run support, a feature that was pivotal for the Public Preview launch and Top-tier customer acquisitions.
+3. Directed the strategy for Cloud Run support, a feature that was pivotal for the Public Preview launch and Serverless customer acquisitions.

 Difficulty